hybridadmin/ansible-role-fancy-console/README.md

 - Possible bugs such cache write permission denied
 - Possible bugs with oh-my-zsh themes

-For install shared configuration you should set `zsh_shared: yes`.
-Configuration will install to `/usr/share/zsh-config`, then you just can include to user config:
+For shared configuration you should set `zsh_shared: true` and configuration will be install to `/usr/share/zsh-config`, then you can include to user config using:

 ```bash
 source /usr/share/zsh-config/.zshrc